felt/js-sdk/docs/Layers/GetRenderedFeaturesConstraint.md

 ***

 Constraints for the `getRenderedFeatures` method.
+This can include layer constriants, spatial constraints, or both.
 If no constraints are provided, all rendered features will be returned.

 ## Properties